 Applications sent after the deadline will not be considered.
-Information about the results will be announced by end of June 2018.
+Information about the results will be announced by mid October 2018.

 To apply for the Casimir Pulaski Foundation Scholarship please fill-in the application form available HERE.

 Applications sent after the deadline will not be considered.
-Information about the results of the application will be announced by end of June 2018.
+Information about the results of the application will be announced by mid October 2018.